-Tire revolutions indicate the number of times a tire revolves while it covers the distance of a mile or a kilometer.
-T155/65R20 tire completes 721 revolutions per mile or 449 revolutions per kilometer.
+Tire revolutions refer to the number of complete rotations a tire makes while the vehicle is in motion.
+It is a measure of the distance covered by the tire.
+T155/65R20 tire completes 723 revolutions per mile or 449 revolutions per kilometer.

 Tire revolutions are often used in various calculations related to vehicle dynamics, such as determining the distance traveled, estimating fuel consumption, or calculating the speed of the vehicle based on the rotation of the tires.
 Tire revolutions can also be tracked or monitored by certain vehicle systems, such as the anti-lock braking system (ABS) or the vehicle's onboard computer, for various purposes.